Urine or Saliva?

-Urine or Saliva drug testing?
+Urine or Saliva Drug Testing Kits?

 Urine drug testing devices in Australia are subject to different cut off levels compared to other countries.
-These cut off levels are much lower and therefor have more ability to detect drugs of abuse for a longer period.
+These cut off levels are much lower and therefore have more ability to detect drugs of abuse for a longer period.

 It also makes sense to use oral drug testing because the detection period relates more to detecting when a person is “under the influence” and not a few days later.
 (This is the reason Fair Work Australia banned urine testing in the mining sector as it was found to be an invasion of privacy.)
 E.g. Cannabis can be detected up to 30 days after use, far longer after the effect of the drug had worn off.
 Drugs and their metabolites don’t stay in oral fluid for as long as urine or blood.

 However, the National Association of Testing Authorities (NATA) has withdrawn some provisions of the Australian standard 4760:2006 making organisations not able to gain accreditation for saliva drug testing.
-This allows employees to argue with jri\2″[|l(rufD’2Yc1:Lat their employers testing were inaccurate or not in accordance with the standard.
+This allows employees to argue with their employers testing were inaccurate or not in accordance with the standard.

 One of the provisions that NATA have found to have issues with is that there is no clearly defined cut off concentrations for specific drug groups.
 NATA also has issues with “nominated” target values, and what constitutes “fit for purpose”.

 In choosing which testing method for use, we believe you should consult professional advice/evidence to support proposed testing or possible changes to procedures.